With a Bible in hand, a shy young girl in the Philippines is living out the true purpose of the Great Commission.

 “Whatever I learned from the centre I would teach my students,” she says.
 “I am happy to lead them in worship and give the message through stories.
 My focus is to lead kids to Christ, both sponsored and non-sponsored children.”

 By the time Rodelin was 11, she had led 23 of her friends to know Christ.
-“She’s no ordinary girl,” says Rema Reyes, director of Good News Child Development Centre which Rodelin attends.
+“She’s no ordinary girl,” says Rema, director of the child development centre which Rodelin attends.
 “She’s an agent of transformation.”

 Rodelin's father works as a driver, but his job does not always bring enough money to support the family.
 But since Rodelin was registered with Compassion’s Child Sponsorship Program four years ago, some of the financial burden has been lifted.
 Now Rodelin has books, supplies and uniforms to go to school.
 She discovered how much Jesus loves her, too, and gave her life to Him.
 She wasn’t alone.